dimagi/commcare-hq/README.txt

 scripts/
 	Any helper scripts you'll want to write to deal with data and or other things.
 This stuff should probably run outside the scope of the python environment

+== Installing CommCare HQ ==

+# In command line

+git clone git@github.com:dimagi/commcare-hq.git
+cd commcare-hq
+git submodule init
+git submodule update
+pip install -r requirements.txt    # see note below ./manage.py syncdb    # (say no to setting up admin account) ./manage.py migrate
+./manage.py createsuperuser
+./manage.py runserver

+# In browser

+go to: localhost:8000/admin
+login as the superuser you set up click on Sites, then add Site add a site with domain name = "localhost:8000" logout

+to test go to localhost:8000 or localhost:8000/login

+# note about requirements.txt

+If an import isn't working it may well be because we aren't specifying all versions in the requirements.txt and you have an old version.
+If you figure out this problem and figure out what version we *should* be using, feel free to add it to requirements.txt as ">=ver.si.on" like so:
+    couchdbkit>=0.5.2
+(Use == for exact version instead of lower bound.)

 == Setting up the Dimagi Form Designer ==